The 8th Cumming: Reception

-The 8th Cumming received generally favourable reviews on release.
-On the review aggregating website Metacritic, the album received a normalised rating of 72 out of 100 based on 4 critical reviews.
+The 8th Cumming received generally favorable reviews on release.
+On the review aggregating website Metacritic, the album received a normalized rating of 72 out of 100 based on 4 critical reviews.
 Writing for NME, May Robbins called it "a refreshingly feminist and futuristic take on post-punk".
 DIYs Lisa Wright noted the album's roots in "the shadier, the more electronic underbelly of the '80s", comparing it to the works of Siouxsie Sioux, The Cure and Kraftwerk and describing it as "the painful sound of the real female experience".
 Anthony Fantano praised the energy of the album and stated that the band was worth following in the future.
 The Line of Best Fits Matt Young gave the album strong praise, stating that Cumgirl8 stood out as "a refreshing force of transgressive experimentation" and further appreciating its exploration of sexual liberation and its varied range of experimentation.
 Elle Palmer of Far Out expressed that The 8th Cumming felt like an album that only Cumgirl8 could have made, noting its unpredictability and themes of desperation and despair in relation to the world and dating.

 In a more neutral review, Paste writer Cat Woods gave the album a 6/10, complimenting the album but calling "Mercy" forgettable and noting that "the 1980s videogame sonics can be tiresome about four tracks in".
 Contrastingly, Matt Mitchell complimented the album's indulgence into sexuality and described the album as "an intergalactic, unknowable stamp of utopian, warped chaos".